RobertoFreireFerrazPassos/WeatherWebAPI/README.md

 ## Notes

-- Added Cache for restcountries Api for extra resiliency in case this api is down.
+- Added also Cache for restcountries Api for extra resiliency in case this api is down.

 - Added GlobalErrorHandlerMiddleware.
 If there is no try catch to handle an exception, the global error handler will handle the issue.